gaMingLT/howest-nis-script/README.md

-# Howest - Network Infrastructure
+# Howest - Network Infrastructure Security

 This repo serves to make the ``internet-connection.sh`` available publicly.